Angela Downey: Inter-county

-In 1991, Downey was captain of her native-county once again.
-The year started badly when Kilkenny's run of success in the National League came to an end.
+In 1991, Downey was captain of her native-county.
+The year started badly for Kilkenny, when its run of success in the National League came to an end.
 Cork defeated Kilkenny in the final of that competition, denying the county a fifth league title in-a-row.
-In spite of this defeat Downey's side later qualified for the All-Ireland final.
-Cork provided the opposition once again.
+Downey's side later qualified for the All-Ireland final.
+Cork were the opposition once again.
 Kilkenny won the day by 3–8 to 0–10.
-Once again it was Kilkenny's success in getting goals at vital times that gave them a seventh All-Ireland title in-a-row.
+Kilkenny won a seventh All-Ireland title in-a-row.
 It was Downey's eleventh All-Ireland medal overall.
 She lifted the O'Duffy Cup for the third time.
-The team bounced back in 1993 after a decline, with Downey winning her eighth National League medal.
+In 1993 Downey won her eighth National League medal.
 It was 1994, however, before Downey lined out in her next All-Ireland final.
-Wexford, Kilkenny's nearest neighbours, provided the opposition on that occasion.
+Wexford, Kilkenny's nearest neighbours, were the opposition.
 A final score of 2–11 to 0–8 gave Downey her twelfth All-Ireland medal on the field of play.
-On the same day her sister Ann collected her eleventh medal on the field of play.
+On the same day her sister Ann collected her eleventh medal.
 Downey was subsequently named Camogie Player of the Year.

 In 1995, Downey lined out in her final championship season with Kilkenny.
-It was twenty-five years since she made her debut as a thirteen-year-old.
-For the final time she lined out to play on All-Ireland final day as Cork provided the opposition.
-Kilkenny, however, were not the force that they once were.
-In the game, Cork emerged victorious by 4–8 to 2–10, thus, denying Downey a thirteenth All-Ireland medal.
+It was twenty-five years since she made her debut at 13.
+For the final time she lined out to play on All-Ireland final day, Cork were the opposition.
+Cork emerged victorious by 4–8 to 2–10, thus, denying Downey a thirteenth All-Ireland medal.
 Downey retired from inter-county camogie following this defeat.